PatitoPatitoPatito/Jeff/README.md

-# BoxFinder
+# RCJeff

-This is Jeff the car.

-The goal is to control a toy RC car via the Raspberry Pi's GPIO pins by abusing the switches on the controller that came with the car, and make it follow an object.
+Jeff is a toy car that has its remote and a Raspberry Pi attached to it.

+The Raspberry Pi controls the remote using its GPIO.

+Jeff can listen to commands and drive according to them.

+It can also follow an object that's in a certain color and shape.

 TODO: